vetkolisanket/Today-I-Learned/mongo/code-snippets.md

 db.<collection name>.find()
 ```

-To show documents containing a particular field (in the below example the key is "type")
+To show documents containing a particular field (in the below example the field is "type")

 ```
 db.<collection name>.find({"type":{$exists:true}})